 Why is this important?

-Let Middesk handle your state tax registrations (and more)
+Let Middesk handle your state tax registrations

-- Register with every state agency to get the tax IDs you need within minutes
+- Register with state agencies and get the tax IDs you need within minutes

-- Manage your government accounts in one place on Middesk's intuitive platform
+- Manage all your government accounts in one place using Middesk's intuitive platform

 - Foreign Qualify with the Secretary of State to create payroll tax accounts